Diagnostic Test Menus

 West Nile Enzyme Immunoassay (EIA IgG/IgM)

-West Nile virus (WNV) is a member of the Flaviviridae family that includes viruses like Zika, Dengue Fever, and Hepatitis C and Powassan virus and has now been identified in almost half of the U.S. West Nile is transmitted to humans (and animals) by an infected mosquito.
+West Nile virus (WNV) is a member of the Flaviviridae family that includes viruses like Zika, Dengue Fever, Hepatitis C and Powassan virus and has now been identified in almost half of the U.S. West Nile is transmitted to humans (and animals) by an infected mosquito.
 Most infections occur during warm weather when mosquitoes are most active.
 The period between the mosquito bite and the appearance of signs and symptoms ranges from two to 14 days.
-People infected with West Nile virus either don’t develop signs or symptoms or have only minor complaints–a low grade fever and mild headache.
+Most people infected with West Nile virus either don’t develop signs or symptoms or have only minor complaints–a low grade fever and mild headache.
 There are a few people that develop a life-threatening illness characterized by inflammation of the spinal cord or brain.
 The symptoms of WNV infection are very similar to those of Lyme disease.
 Common signs and symptoms include: fever, nausea and vomiting, body aches, fatigue, and diarrhea.
 Some people develop a rash.

 Powassan Testing by PCR and Serology

 The Powassan virus is a member of the Flaviviridae family that includes viruses like Zika, West Nile, Dengue Fever, and Hepatitis C. Like Lyme disease, Powassan virus is emerging in the same geographic areas throughout the Northeast and Midwest United States.
 According to research performed by Coppe Laboratories, the Lyme disease agent and Powassan virus frequently travel together in the same tick.
 Unlike Borrelia, Powassan virus can transmit from tick to host in just 15 minutes!
 Powassan virus is found in wooded and bushy areas as well as fields where Lyme-bearing ticks live.
 Coppe Laboratories is the first reference laboratory to provide complete diagnostic testing for Powassan virus.
 The PCR test detects viral RNA in a patient sample during early infection the EIA/IFA test measures a patient’s antibody response 2-4 weeks post-exposure.